 The Launcher Script is set to warn on > 600 seconds (10 minutes).
-This can be changed by adjusting the number TIMEDIFF_WARNING at the start of the script.
+This can be changed by adjusting the number TIMEDIFF\WARNING at the start of the script.

-Load License File
+Load the License File

-The following procedure describes how to load the OptiInk license file.
+The following procedure describes how to load the IntelliTunex license file.